ankitkumar174/ankitkumar174/README.md

 I'm Ankit Kumar from India and I do Machine Learning, Deep Learning and data Science.
 I really enjoy learning about AI and Robotics.

-Skills: Machine Learning / Deep Learning / Advance Excel / VBA / Python Programmer / RPA / Arduino
+Skills: Machine Learning / Deep Learning / Advance Excel / VBA / Python Programmer / Selenium / Arduino

-- 🔭 I’m currently working on Machine Learning, OpenCV and EDA Projects.
+- 🔭 I’m currently working on Deep Learning, NLP and DSA.
-- 🌱 I’m currently learning ROS and Deep Learning.
+- 🌱 I’m currently learning ROS and Transfer Functions.
 - 👯 I’m looking to collaborate on AI, Machine Learning , Robotics / Automation and Data Science
 - 📫 How to reach me, ping me on this email address: ankit17421@gmail.com